Kungbib/openapc-se/README.md

 5. Dalarna University College (du)
 6. Linköping University (liu)

-## Sample of statistics
-A first sample of statistics from the project may be viewed at the [statistics page](https://github.com/Kungbib/openapc-se/blob/master/statistics.md)

 ## Contributing APC data
 See [guidelines for contribution of data](https://github.com/Kungbib/openapc-se/wiki/Instructions-for-data-entry) in the project Wiki.